-The uppermost mineral trend at the Burke Hollow Project is the lower member of the Goliad A Sand (Figure 14-1).
-The largest mineralized trend in the Lower A Sand discovered to date is hosted within the graben area of the Burke Hollow Project (Figure 14-1).
+The uppermost mineral trend discovered to date at the Burke Hollow Project is the lower member of the Goliad A Sand (Figure 14-1).
+The largest mineralized trend in the Lower A Sand discovered to date is hosted within the graben area of the Burke Hollow Project

+(Figure 14-1).
 The Goliad Lower A Sand has been further subdivided into the A1 and A2 based on the presence of two uranium roll fronts.
 The Lower A1 trend was calculated to have an area of 1,287,077 ft2 and exhibits a rounded average thickness of 11.0' with an average grade of 0.097, based on a 0.02% pU308 cutoff.
 This equates to an average GT of 1.079.
-The Lower A2 trend is present within the basal unit of the Lower A1 trend.
+The Lower A2 trend is present within the basal unit of the Lower A sand, which is often mineralized two to six hundred feet west and updip of the Lower A1 trend.
 The Lower A2 is a smaller trend in the Lower A Sand with an area of 271,258 ft2 with a rounded average thickness of 8.8' and an average grade of 0.073 resulting in a 0.514 average GT.

-Underlying the Goliad A Sand is the Upper Goliad B Sand (Figure 14-1).
+Underlying the Goliad A Sand in the graben is the Upper Goliad B Sand (Figure 14-1).
 This Upper B trend is mineralized in many areas of the graben and is a viable target for further exploration particularly in the Southern Target Area (Figure 9-1).
-The combined areas for these trends is 627,765 ft2, with a rounded average thickness of 7.7' and an average grade of 0.063% based upon a 0.02% pU308 grade cutoff.
+The combined areas for these trends is 627,765 ft2, with a rounded average thickness of 7.7' and an average grade of 0.063% based upon a 0.02% pU_30_8 grade cutoff.
 The average GT for the Upper B is a 0.489.